Monsieur-Gray/Seaphire/README.md

-# CAXY -> A sexy programming language!
+# Hydrox -> A nice programming language!

+It is an interpretted language made in rust.
+- Also supports compiler (C++ or ASMx86-64)

+# About
+Bruh , I made it in Python originally , but I later switched to Rust while learning it _(Thank God!)_.